WCPT (AM): The Score

 In late 1991, the station was sold to Diamond Broadcasting.
-At 7:15 a.m. on January 2, 1992, it returned to the air from a new site in Chicago's Cragin neighborhood, though without nighttime operations.
+At 7:15 am on January 2, 1992, it returned to the air from a new site in Chicago's Cragin neighborhood, though without nighttime operations.
 It became WSCR "The Score," the first all-sports station in Chicago.
 The Score's original hosts included Tom Shaer, Dan Jiggetts partnered with Mike North, and Dan McNeil.
 McNeil would later be partnered with Terry Boers.
 Former Chicago Bears coach Mike Ditka hosted a weekly show in 1992, and served as an analyst during football season until 1997, when he was hired to coach the New Orleans Saints.
 WSCR carried Illinois Fighting Illini basketball in the 1993–1994 season, but their status as a daytimer limited the number of games they could air.
 Night games instead aired on 92.7 WCBR-FM.

 On November 10, 1994, WSCR was granted a construction permit to broadcast at night, running 1,200 watts from a site in Lemont, Illinois.
 In 1995, the station was sold to Westinghouse (Group W), along with WXRT, for $60 million.
 Westinghouse decided against building the nighttime transmitter site in Lemont, and instead made plans to move "The Score" to 1160 AM.
 The construction permit to add nighttime operations was cancelled.
-On April 7, 1997, at 2:30 p.m., "The Score" moved to 1160 AM, along with the WSCR call letters.
+On April 7, 1997, at 2:30 pm, "The Score" moved to 1160 AM, along with the WSCR call letters.